Major v. Deputy Head (Department of Fisheries and Oceans)

 269 Article 59 of the collective agreement deals with the protocol to follow for employee performance reviews.
 One of the grounds the employer alleged to justify the grievor’s relocation were shortcomings noted in her performance.
 She vigorously contested that allegation.
 She pointed out that the employer acted in bad faith and used false pretexts to justify her relocation and that it was a disguised disciplinary action.

-270 My opinion is that that argument by the grievor is not covered by s.
+270 In my view, that argument by the grievor is not covered by s.
 209(1)(a) of the PSLRA since it is not based on the interpretation or application of article 59 of the collective agreement.
 She was not able to demonstrate that by relocating her to Northern Quebec, the employer incorrectly interpreted or applied article 59.
 She could not change the nature of her grievance at adjudication.

-271 Because the grievor did not demonstrate that the employer breached the collective agreement, my opinion is that her relocation grievance must be dismissed since she did not discharge her burden of proof.
+271 Because the grievor did not demonstrate that the employer breached the collective agreement, I am of the view that her relocation grievance must be dismissed since she did not discharge her burden of proof.

 B. Grievance 566-02-9107 (termination)